smpallen99/exrm/README.md

 Thanks to @tylerflint for the original Makefile, rel.config, and runner script which inspired this project!

+## Preface

+This is a fork of bitwalker's excellent EXPM package used to prototype rpm support.
+This branch is functional and provides the following features:

+- intelligent defaults to generate an rpm which installs the release, an init script, and chkconfig
+- the rpm handles new installs as well as live upgrades
+- mix task to copy the rpm and init script templates for customization
+- works for systems without the rpm build tools, generating all the required source files for later rpm build

+## TODO

+- Add support for clean
+- Move the rpm to the rel directory
+- Add support for other architectures
+- Add configuration support for other spec file variables like description, summary, url, etc
+- More testing
+- Discard once this functionality once it has been added to the official exrm package

 ## Usage

 NOTE: Due to a bug in Elixir's compilation process (fixed in v0.13), the v0.12.x versions of Elixir will require you to add `:kernel`, `:stdlib`, and `:elixir` to your projects application dependencies array in order for releases to work for you.
 If you encounter issues, please let me know and I will work with you to make sure you are able to use exrm with your project.